Olisun/-liri-node-app/README.md

   var spotify = new Spotify(keys.spotify)
     // Creating an empty string to store whatever the user types for concert-this. var songName = '';
+  // Setting a variable for song input after spotify command var songInput = process.argv[3]
+    // If no song is inputted after the command, the default song will be 'Shoot to Thrill'. if (!songInput) {
+    songName = 'Shoot to Thrill'
+  }
   // Creating a for-loop to to solve the problem if the name of the artist is more than one word. for (var i = 3; i < nodeArguments.length; i++) {
     // This says if i, is greater than indice 2 (first two are file paths and third indice is the command concert-this) and less than whatever the length of the artist the user typed for concert-this, then that's the movie.